choria-io/website/blog/content/post/2018/08/13/server-provisioner.md

 ## Conclusion

-This is a quick introduction to the process, there’s a lot more to know – you can write your own custom provisioner and even your own custom agent and more – the [provisioning-agent GitHub repository](https://github.com/choria-io/provisioning-agent#readme) has all the details.
+This is a quick introduction to the process, there’s a lot more to know – you can write your own custom provisioner and even your own custom agent and more – the [provisioner GitHub repository](https://github.com/choria-io/provisioner#readme) has all the details.
 The provisioner detailed above is released as RPMs on our package cloud repo.

 It’s a bit early days for this tool – personally I will soon roll it out to 10s of data centres where it will manages 100s of thousands of nodes, expect a few more hardening changes to be made.
 In the future we’ll also support Choria version upgrades as part of this cycle.